zpz/upathlib/README.md

 such as symbolic links, fine-grained permissions, and various access modes.
 (This API does not require or provide for these considerations, but a subclass may still add them if desired and feasible.)

-Local (POSIX) filesystem is treated as one particular case, and is implemented.
+Local (POSIX) filesystem is treated as one particular case, and is implemented by `LocalUpath`.
+This class showcases the most essential methods that a subclass needs to implement.

 ## Q & A